husqvarnagroup/smart-garden-gateway-public/README.md

 Once connected, simply follow the instructions printed during startup.

-Alternatively, right after powering up a gateway, pressing any key will grant access to the U-Boot shell.
+Alternatively, right after powering up a gateway, pressing the 'X' key will grant access to the U-Boot shell.

 ## Art.
 No. 19000
 We do not provide (yet!) any help rooting this device.
 The internet however does.